 - Any credits from your previous balance and payments

 - Any service credits

-Fi Basics for the group plan owner is $20/month and each additional group member is $15/month.
-Shared data is $10/GB for all group members.
-Your group's owner will receive and pay a single bill each month that includes each member's Fi Basics and data usage.
+Your group's owner will receive and pay a single bill each month that includes each member's calls & texts and data usage.
 Any device financing and device protection payments will be charged to the group plan owner.

-If you are already a Project Fi subscriber and join a group plan, you'll get a refund for any service on your individual plan that you paid for in advance and didn't use.
+If you are already a Google Fi subscriber and join a group plan, you'll get a refund for any service on your individual plan that you didn't use.
 See details about refunds for closed accounts.